higherkindness/mu-haskell/docs/docs/intro-rpc.md

 This command creates a new folder called `my_project`, with a few files.
 The most important from those are the `.proto` file, in which you will define your service; `src/Schema.hs`, which loads the service definition at compile-time; and `src/Main.hs`, which contains the code of the server.

 The first step to get your project running is defining the right schema and service.
-In this case, you can just copy the definition above after the `package` declaration.
+In this case, you can just copy the definition above after the `package` declaration in the newly created `.proto` file.

 #### Data type definition